 - Put all the pieces in a freezer bag.

-You can now use your frozen sticks for recipes like chicken noodle soup or sourdough rye stuffing.
+You can now use your frozen sticks for recipes like chicken noodle soup, for example.
+There’s no need to thaw them out, since they do contain a substantial amount of water.
 When you’re done cooking, put the unused ones back in the freezer bag and store it again in the freezer.